FMotalleb/nu_plugin_clipboard/README.md

 - **`clipboard paste`**: Retrieves the current clipboard content.

-## ⚠️ Important
+## ⚠️ Important (Common issue workaround)

-If you face the error `Error: × Clipboard Error: The clipboard contents were not available in the requested format...` Try disabling the daemon mode, as mentioned in [#20](https://github.com/FMotalleb/nu_plugin_clipboard/issues/20).
+If you encounter the error:
+`Error: × Clipboard Error: The clipboard contents were not available in the requested format...` on Linux:

+* For users running **Wayland** without the `nupm` installer, enable the `use-wayland` feature as described in [#21](https://github.com/FMotalleb/nu_plugin_clipboard/issues/21).
+* Alternatively, try disabling **daemon mode**, as explained in [#20](https://github.com/FMotalleb/nu_plugin_clipboard/issues/20).

+Note: These issues are already fixed internally.
+If you still need to rely on these workarounds, please open a new issue.

 ## 📌 Usage Examples